scaleway/scaleway-csi/README.md

 #### Requirements

 * A Kubernetes cluster running on Scaleway instances (v1.17+)
-* Scaleway Organizaton ID, Access and Secret key
+* Scaleway Project or Organization ID, Access and Secret key

 #### Deployment